jwessen/BioFTS/README.md

 You can add any number of polymer species to the simulation box in this way.
 Note that $N=1$ variants of the `LinearPolymer` object can be used to represent explicit salt ions and solvent particles.

-For species in the grand canonical ensemble, you can supply the argument `is_canonical=False` to the `LinearPolymer` constructor.
+For species in the grand canonical ensemble, you can supply the argument `ensemble='grand-canonical'` to the `LinearPolymer` constructor.
 In this case, the `rho_bulk` argument is interpreted as the activity of the species (i.e. the exponential of the chemical potential).

 ### Step 4: Run the simulation